 The Birds Perform Harakiri at Jatinga

-The Timings of Suicide
+The Timings of Suicides

 The strange phenomenon of migratory birds hurtling themselves to their imminent death usually occurs on dark moonless nights in the months of September and October after the monsoon season.

 The birds seem to become disoriented by losing the sense of sight and unintentionally plunge toward death by flying towards the torches and lights.

 The epithet of suicide is a misnomer as the birds are hunted by the villagers.
 The ritual is repeated year after year.

 Earlier it was believed that evil spirits in the skies were responsible for bringing down the birds.